sindreij/willow/README.md

 it a pleasure to use.
 TEA has also been an inspiration for how Redux is used to handle state in the React ecosystem.

 Another language I like is Rust.
-On paper, it's a completely different beast than Elm, but in using them both I have seen some resemblance.
-They both have great type systems which makes it easier to refactor and gives few runtime exceptions.
+On paper, Rust is completely different from Elm, but in using them both, I have seen some resemblance.
+They both have great type systems that makes it easier to refactor, and gives few runtime exceptions.
 They have similar support for tagged unions and pattern matching.
 They both handle errors using the sum-type `Result`.
 It's easy to see how they are inspired by the same languages.

 The big difference is that Elm compiles to JS and Rust compiles to machine code.
 Which means that the former will be for the frontend and the latter will be for the backend.

 Until recently.

 There is something brewing, called WebAssembly, or wasm for short.
-It's a compile target which make it possible to run Rust (and C and C++ and lots of more lanuages) in the browser.
-Rust has support for compiling to wasm for a while, but in the last few months the support have become really great, the Rust team has created some amazing tools which has made using Rust with wasm a breeze.
+It is a compile target that makes it possible to run Rust (and C and C++ and lots of more lanuages) in the browser.
+Rust has had support for compiling to wasm for a while, but in the last few months the support has become really great, the Rust team has created some amazing tools that makes using Rust with wasm a breeze.

 ## The idea

 Having used both Elm and Rust I had something I wanted to try.
 Would it be possible to create The Elm Architecture in Rust?

 This is a basic Elm app (excluding the imports):